Dlloydev/Toggle/README.md

 ![image](https://user-images.githubusercontent.com/63488701/167769114-92fcdfe5-1408-48d5-aeaa-efef8b3d4495.png)

-Now you can easily debounce a complete 8-bit port (8 signals) at a time in just one Toggle object.
-Several instances of Toggle can debounce 16-bit I/O expanders or other hardware, sensor data or stored data.
-The function `debouncePort()`is used to return the debounced data byte.
+Now you can easily debounce one or two 8-bit ports (8-16 signals) at a time in just one Toggle object.
+Useful for16-bit I/O expanders or other hardware, sensor data or stored data.
+The functions `debouncePortA()`and `debouncePortB()`are used to return the debounced data bytes.
 More below.

 ### Debouncing Buttons, Switches and 1-bit Data: